dannoprojects/web/content/posts/update-posts/Obayashi.md

         weight: 30
 ---

 After a number of great years at OmnicomMediaGroup, I've accecpted a position at Obayashi as a Systems Engineer.
-I'm excited to work on new projects and technologies.
+It was great working with everyone at OMG, especially Jon Serrette.